kevinamiri/Instructgpt-prompts/readme.md

 Instruction verbs that are useful for classification tasks in nlp

-Classify:
   - `Classify` the following as a physical or chemical property
-Identify:
   - `Identify` main idea of the given passage
-Categorize:
   - `Categorize` the following passage as either a myth or a fact
-Assign:
   - `Assign each` item to its corresponding category based on its characteristics
-List:
   - `List` the five main categories of the given data set.
-Group:
   - `Group` the items based on their common characteristics
-Sort:
   - `Sort` the data based on the date it was collected
-Label:
   - `Label` each data point with its corresponding category
-Divide:
   - `Divide` the data into smaller subgroups based on their similarities
-Group:
   - `Group` the items based on their similarity in features
-Label:
   - `Label` each group with a descriptive name.

 ## Generation

 Instruction verbs that are useful for generation tasks

-Generate:
   - `Generate` a new text based on the given parameters
-Create:
   - `Create` a short catchy headline based on the following, aim to promote the product
-Write:
   - `Writ`e a story using the following keywords
-Formulate:
   - `Formulate` a new sentence based on the given structure
-Produce:
   - `Produce` a new text that is similar in style to the given sample
-Construct:
   - `Construct` a new text that combines elements from multiple sources
-Compose:
   - `Compose` a new poem based on the given theme
-Build:
   - `Build` a new text by combining different elements in a creative way
-Devise:
   - `Devise` a new narrative based on the given information
-Invent:
   - `Invent` a new story using the following elements.

 ## Transformation:

 Instruction verbs that are useful for transformation tasks

-Translate:
+- Translate:
   - `Translate` the following function into C#
   - `Translate` the following into 1.
 English, 2.
 French, 3.
 Swedish
-Reword:
+- Reword:
   - `Reword` the following sentence to make it more concise
-Summarize:
+- Summarize:
   - `Summarize` the main points of the given article
-Paraphrase:
+- Paraphrase:
   - `Paraphrase` the following sentence to convey the same meaning
-Simplify:
+- Simplify:
   - `Simplify` the following equation for easier understanding
-Revise:
+- Revise:
   - `Revise` the following paragraph to make it more clear and concise
-Outline:
+- Outline:
   - `Outline` the steps to solve the given problem
-Calculate:
+- Calculate:
   - `Calculate` the total cost of the following items
-Infer:
+- Infer:
   - `Infer` the meaning of the following word based on context
-Apply:
+- Apply:
   - `Apply` the following formula to calculate the result
   - `Apply` given tone and voice to the passage below